Cohort Default Rate

 The U.S. Department of Education (Dept) tracks the number and percentage of federal student loan borrowers who default on their student loans within three years of entering repayment.
 This is the Cohort Default Rate, commonly referred to as “three-year” CDRs.

 The Department of Education releases official cohort default rates for each school that is eligible to participate in the federal student loan program once per year.
-The current rates (FY 2018) were released in September 2021 and the FY 2019 rates should be released in September 2022.
-The national cohort default rate average is 7.3% while Arkansas Tech's cohort default rate is 5.8%.
+The current rates (FY 2020) were released in August 2023 and the FY 2021 rates should be released in August 2024.
+The national cohort default rate average and Arkansas Tech's cohort default rate is currently 0% due to the moratorium on student loan payments and interest charges that was in effect until August 31, 2023.

 Helpful Definitions for Deciphering the CDR